v-joe/polyray/README.md

 ## Build instructions

 With pkg-config and X11 headers and libraries installed, running `make` is sufficient.<BR>
-For OSX, make sure [XQuartz](https://github.com/XQuartz) is installed and run `make -f makefile.osx`
+For OSX, make sure [XQuartz](https://github.com/XQuartz) and Xcode are installed and run `make -f makefile.osx`.